Mrpandaman56/WowProject/README.txt

-1. My Database is currently located in CS302 Under Rayden_Project

 So basically i was able to implement most of what i wanted i think i had like this crazy idea of pictures of all the items and everything and character customization but i think that was farfetched and out of my league as of right now mainly just because of gathering all the .png and correct images would of been crazy but i was still able to implement character customization and make it as close as possible to how it is in game and then also you can customize your equipment and your quest you have completed and are completing. and my favorite part is definitely the main page where it shows all characters that have been created and you can click on any of them.